Egg White Bites Recipe in Oven

 - You can make these egg bites in a bowl or in a food processor/blender

-- Then fold the bell peppers and kale until evenly distributed
+- Mix in the bell peppers and kale until evenly distributed

 - Transfer to the muffin cups leaving 1/4 inch of space at the top